You have an Option

 This does not mean you cannot return to Canada nor does it have any effect on your citizenship.
 You will always retain your citizenship and the right to return if you decide to.
 (There could be some tax implications which we will address a little later.)

-Becoming a non-resident is a very simple procedure.
+Becoming a non-resident can be a very simple procedure for most people that do not have complicated assets.
 It is merely a statement on your “last tax return” for the year in which you leave Canada and take up residency in a foreign country.
 Example: This will be my last tax return.

 There are a number of other things you need to do as a non-resident Canadian